robbeykaaso/rea3/docs/qml-ui/pipe/dynamicQML.md

 # Abstract
-the qmls loader component for qml
+* the qmls loader component for qml

 # Attribute
-* name: the folder name. it will load all the qml files in the directory `cwd/plugin/name`
+* name: QString: the folder name. it will load all the qml files in the directory `cwd/plugin/name`
-* signal loaded: it will be emitted once the qml is loaded
+* loaded : signal: it will be emitted once the qml is loaded
 _sample_:
 ```
     DynamicQML{